^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In the treatment of hereditary dihydrofolate reductase deficiency, the treatment is carried out not with folic acid, but with N-5-formyltetrahydrofolic acid.
+In the treatment of hereditary dihydrofolate reductase deficiency, treatment is carried out not with folic acid, but with N-5-formyltetrahydrofolic acid.

-Prevention of deficiency (deficiency) of folic acid
+Prevention of folic acid deficiency (insufficiency)

-• when the aglyadine diet is ineffective;
+• if the agliadin diet is ineffective;

-• with malabsorption syndrome.
+• in case of malabsorption syndrome.

 You are reporting a typo in the following text: